Psalm 97

 Psalm 97 is the 97th psalm of the Book of Psalms, beginning in the English of the King James Version: "The Lord reigneth; let the earth rejoice", also as "The Lord is King".
 The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
 In Latin, it is known as "Dominus regnavit exultet terra".
 The psalm is a hymn psalm; the Jerusalem Bible calls it an "eschatological hymn".

-In the slightly different numbering system in the Greek Septuagint version of the bible and in the Latin Vulgate, this psalm is Psalm 96.
+The slightly different numbering system in the Greek Septuagint version of the Hebrew Bible and the Latin Vulgate version of the Bible makes this psalm Psalm 96.